xl4sh/Aurora-demos/docs/attacker_environment_setup_guide.md

 ---

-You also need to install the tools that will be used by Attack Executor.
+You need to install the tools that will be used by Attack Executor.
 For now, Attack Executor supports the following tools:
 - [Metasploit](#metasploit)
 - [Sliver](#sliver)
 - Nmap